Holmusk/tech-blog/blog/2020-09-17-Technical-writing-and-copyediting.md

 For the past two years, I have copyedited for my university publication.
 In my first year, when queried by others about what a copyeditor is, I would explain that I correct spelling mistakes and grammatical errors in articles before they are published.
 I quickly learned that I was wrong in my definition.
 Yes, those two things fall in the domain of copyediting, but exclusively, they are more of a proofreader's job.

-So, what extra does copyediting bring to the table?
+So, what does copyediting bring to the table?
 Copyediting goes the additional step from proofreading by checking for accuracy, consistency, and flow.
 A copyeditor works with an author's piece of writing as a base and ensures that the narration is smooth, the facts line up, and the writing follows the convention of the chosen style guide.

 ### **Why is copyediting important?**